 There are a lot of terms that get tossed around when it comes to describing Chicago’s famous pizza.
 To understand the best pizza in Chicago, you need to know the styles.

-Perhaps the most famous of the Chicago style pizzas, the deep dish pizza has helped the Chicago pizza become legendary.
-The crust holds thick layers of mozzarella cheese and thick, chunky-style sauce that has helped make the pizza so well known.
+Perhaps the most famous of all Chicago style pizzas, the deep dish pizza has solidified the Chicago pizza as a food of legend.
+The crust supports thick layers of mozzarella cheese and a hefty, chunky-style sauce that has helped make the pizza so well known.

-A form of deep dish pizza, you’ll want to keep an eye out for this bad boy.
+A form of deep dish pizza, you don’t want to underestimate this bad boy.
 You’ll need to bring an appetite to conquer this huge pizza.
-We have arguably the best Chicago style pizza, and stuffed pizza is the style that Giordano’s is best known for.
-The thick base crust carries the whole pizza, but it’s the thin, flaky bonus layer of crust between the cheese and the sauce that makes it “stuffed.”
-It’s so thin that some people don’t even notice it.
+We have arguably the best Chicago-style pizza, and stuffed pizza is the style that Giordano’s is best known for.
+While the sturdy base crust upholds the entire pizza, it’s the slim, flaky bonus layer of crust in between the sauce and the cheese that qualifies the pie as “stuffed.”
+This layer is so thin that some people don’t even notice it.
 It almost melts between the gooey layer of cheese and the hot, saucy layer of tomato that sits on top.